RubenH11/Pandas-to-HPC-replication-package/README.md

 ```

 ### Running the experiment
-To run the experiment, run the following command <u>from the root folder</u>.
+To run the experiment, run the following command from the root folder.
 ```
 python experiment-runner/ experiment/RunnerConfig.py
 ```